+Over fifteen years have passed since the introduction of the Ruby on Rails technology.
+This server-side web app framework was created using the Ruby programming language in 2005.
 Today, there is a great variety of software development tools.
 Nevertheless, this framework, which is often called RoR or Rails, has achieved a significant popularity leap.

 What you should know about RoR

 - The difference between Ruby and Ruby on Rails lies in the purpose.
 Ruby refers to a general-purpose programming language like C++ or PHP.
-It is used to create versatile software programs.
+It is used to create versatile software.
 However, building a fully functional web application with Ruby is a rather intricate task.
 For this reason, Rails, a web framework built on this language, should be the option.

-- MVC is an essential term associated with the technology.
+- MVC is an essential term associated with this technology.
 It refers to the Model-View-Controller principle, which separates the app work into three subsystems.
 Each subsystem is responsible for a particular set of actions:

-- Model – relationships between objects and the database, as well as validation, association, transactions, business logic etc. In a typical Rails project these days, the model layer is split into models (persistence, database, associations, validations) and services (encapsulates business rules and orchestrates usage of models).
+- Model – relationships between objects and the database, as well as validation, association, transactions, business logic, etc. In a typical Rails project these days, the model layer is split into models (persistence, database, associations, validations) and services (encapsulates business rules and orchestrates usage of models).

 - View – data introduction in a particular format, interaction handling and data collection from users.

 - Controller – handing over data from views.

 - The framework’s philosophy is exposed via the convention over configuration paradigm.
 You do not have to spend hours on configuration from the outset.
-However, any adjusments might take some time since conventions are what the Rails’ magic is based on.
+However, any adjustments might take some time since conventions are what the Rails’ magic is based on.

 - Three default environments including production, development, and testing are available at Rails.
 It means that the entire software development cycle is optimized.